Train of Events: Production

 Jack Warner was permanently injured while making this film.
 He had insisted on learning how a steam engine is driven to get his posture right, but slipped on a patch of oil and fell into a locomotive turntable pit and injured his back.
-He had a slight limp ever afterwards as a result which remained with him and became noticeably worse as he aged until his death.
+As a result, he had a slight limp which remained with him ever afterwards and became noticeably worse as he aged.

-One quirk of the film is that one of the digits on the smokebox number plate of a locomotive featured in one of the early scenes is painted out (presumably to avoid worrying passengers who might fear that it really would be involved in an accident) but is still clearly readable because the numbers themselves were made from raised metal.
+A quirk of the film is that one of the digits on the smokebox number plate of a locomotive featured in one of the early scenes is painted out (presumably to avoid worrying passengers who might fear that it really would be involved in an accident), but is still clearly readable because the numbers themselves were made from raised metal.

 The locomotives used in the film included two LMS Class 3F "Jinty" 0-6-0Ts Nos.
-47327 and 47675, and LMS Royal Scot Class No. 46126 Royal Army Service Corps.
-One of these engines 47327 survives to this day and is based on the Midland Railway in Butterley.
+47327 and 47675, and LMS Royal Scot Class No. 46126 Royal Army Service Corps, though at the time this film was being made, it was in its rebuilt condition from 1943.
+One of these engines 47327 survives and is based on the Midland Railway in Butterley.

-Reception
+Critical reception

+The Monthly Film Bulletin wrote: "This new 'portmanteau' film from Ealing Studios – stories of three separate groups of people travelling on an express from Euston to Liverpool – is far less successful than their earlier Dead of Night [1945].
+The episodes are loosely held together by a fourth story, which presents scenes in the life of an engine driver (Jack Warner), his wife and family, cut-to-pattern semi-Huggett cockneys.
+Moods are dutifully varied – melodrama of a hysterical young actor who strangles his unfaithful wife, ritzy comedy of a philandering composer-conductor unable to choose between his wife and a concert pianist, tragedy of an orphaned girl in love with an escaped German P.o.W. – but the dialogue and characterisation lack feeling, wit and authenticity.
+While the comedy sequence is merely a facetious attempt at the sophisticated manner, the other two are novelettes, stagily conceived and handled.
+Once all the characters are aboard the train, a crash provides the inevitable climax and arbitrary solutions.
+There are three directors, stiff, bloodless, highly conscientious, their styles indistinguishable except for Dearden's pronounced use of melodramatic angles.
+One performance, that of Mary Morris as the actor's wife, gives a momentary breath of life to a disappointingly artificial film."